biovault/conan-flann/README.md

 conan create . flann/1.8.5 --profile build_profile -s build_type=Release
 ```

+### What gets built?

+Both the C and CPP binding versions are built as are static and shared on all platforms.
+This means that library files with names flann.*, flann_s.*, flann_cpp.*, flann_cpp_s.*are produces (* is lib, dylib, dll depending on platform)

 ### "dual" branch

 The branch with the *_dual* suffix in the name create a conan package containing both Debug and Release